-I agree with that quote from Meghan Cox Gurdon, children's book reviewer for the Wall Street Journal.
-The Young Adult sections of libraries seem full of lurid exploits, harsh details of abuse, and abundant profanity.
-Gurdon challenges that darkness so popular in books today.
+I agree with that quote.
+The young adult (YA) sections of libraries seem full of lurid exploits, harsh details of abuse, and abundant profanity.
+Gurdon challenges the darkness so popular in YA books.

-You can read her insightful article here (Warning – this article contains brief examples of typical dark plots.
-If you're a child or teen reading this, please check with a parent before clicking): "The Case for Good Taste in Children's Books."
+You can read her insightful article here.
+(Warning – this article contains brief examples of typical dark plots.
+If you're a child or teen reading this, please check with a parent before clicking.)

 Sonlight books create the norm for students that young people do face trials, get hurt and make mistakes, but that they can ultimately overcome in the end.
 Sonlight does not pretend the world is perfect.
-But we do show that young people can step up to the challenge, grow through hard times, and live with courage.
-They can make a difference in their families, communities and world.
+But through our book selections, we do show that young people can step up to the challenge, grow through hard times, and live with courage.
+They can make a difference in their families, communities, and world.

 Even when teens have been abused, I don't think the answer is to give them books that validate their experience as normal.
 We should instead offer adult aid that helps them see the abuse as a distorted, horrible thing that happened to them.
 We should help them heal instead of giving them novels that make them perpetually re-live their pain.